Salvadel/phish-detect/README.md

 ## What It Does

-PhishDetect takes a pasted email, extracts a set of features (URLs, sender analysis, keyword signals), and runs them through a trained Random Forest classifier.
+PhishDetect takes a pasted email, extracts a small set of features (URL count, urgency keywords, sender signals), and runs them through a trained Random Forest classifier.
 It returns a confidence percentage and a verdict: **PHISHING**, **UNCERTAIN**, or **LEGITIMATE**.

 ## Project Structure